ashafaei/bow-translation/README.md

-BoW translation of dense trajectory features
+BoW Translation of Dense Trajectory Features
 ===============
 This is the code that accompanies the paper